Discipline equals freedom

 - Discipline doesn’t equal freedom: Having more freedom is an emergent property of applying discipline.

 - Discipline, even though often spoken about as something one has, is not additive.
 It’s actually about what you take away.

 So what are we actually talking about here?

 We’re talking about applying CONSTRAINTS to COMPLEX ADAPTIVE SYSTEMS in order to influence their EMERGENT BEHAVIOURS

-So let’s restate Jocko and Aristotle (alexa: what is hubris?) to:
+So let’s restate Jocko and Aristotle to: